NaadaMahmoud/taskmanager/README.md

 2. Navigate into the server directory `cd server`.
 3. Run `npm i` or `npm install` to install the packages.
 4. Run `npm start` to start the server.

-If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected`.

-&nbsp;

 # Client Side Setup